spencertipping/ni/design/portability.md

 - Ruby, Python, Octave, R, or any other scripting language.

 ## What we can assume
-I think it's fine to assume we have Perl 5.0.0, and that we can pipe the ni image into `ssh machine perl` to run it.
+I think it's fine to assume we have Perl 5.6.0 or later, and that we can pipe the ni image into `ssh machine perl` to run it.
 That Perl process is at liberty to `exec` a shell pipeline, provided all of the subcommands will work correctly.

 It's probably also fine to degrade ni's functionality when running on a read-only filesystem. `sort` will trivially have this problem, for example --